Facebook Faces Class Action Lawsuit Challenging Its Use Of Facial Recognition Data

 U.S. District Judge James Donato ruled that the lawsuit can proceed as a class action representing potentially millions of Facebook users in Illinois.
 The judge is based in San Francisco where the case had been moved at Facebook's request.

-The suit seeks penalties of between up to $5,000 for every time a user's facial image is used without his or her permission.
+The suit seeks penalties of up to $5,000 for every time a user's facial image is used without his or her permission.
 The judge said the potential damages could amount to billions of dollars.

 Facebook issued a statement saying it continued to believe that the lawsuit has no merit.
 It argued in court that individual plaintiffs should have to pursue their legal claims proving that they were "aggrieved" and suffered an actual injury beyond an invasion of privacy.